 Historically, caGrid has supported upgrading services from two releases back of the current release with a minimum of user intervention, if any at all.
 For example, caGrid 1.4 supports upgrading a service which was created with caGrid 1.2 or caGrid 1.3 to the 1.4 release using out-of-the box tooling.
 Upgrades to 1.4 are not supported from services generated with caGrid 1.0 or 1.1.
 This policy has allowed the software to improve over time, while providing a simple migration path for the established user base.
 As the underlying tech stack of caGrid has not changed substantially since the initial 1.0 release, this has not proven to be a process that introduces significant technical problems for end users.

 With the advent of the SHA 2 release, significant changes had to be made to the underlying tech stack of caGrid, which made upgrades substantially more complicated.
 For most cases, the development team was able to automate these changes and render the upgrade experience every bit as seamless as it was for previous releases.
 An interesting edge case came to light, however, in the form of custom-modified grid services.
 The team worked through various scenarios of replacing libraries where possible, implementing wrapper APIs to emulate the previous functionality, code generation tools, and runtime bytecode injection techniques in an effort to upgrade such services without significant developer interaction and rework.
-Unfortunately, such efforts proved the issue to be complicated impractical .
+Unfortunately, such efforts proved the issue to be so complicated that it was clear that this approach would not work in all (or even most) cases and therefore was impractical to continue pursuing this line of development.
 The issue was resolved by sticking to the historical upgrade policy, which indicates that custom-modified services will be upgraded to the greatest extent possible, but leaving the onus on the developer of the service to ensure those customizations are compatible with the new technology.

 Supporting data services backed by caCORE SDK version 4.4